Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Intercropping: Mix mustard with companions in alternating rows or patches.

-Spacing: Ensure adequate space for each plant to thrive.
+Spacing: Make sure there is enough space for each plant to thrive.

 Soil Preparation

-pH Balance: Test and adjust soil pH as needed.
+pH Balance: Test and adjust the soil pH as needed.

 Watering and Maintenance

-Mulching: Use mulch to retain soil moisture and reduce weeds.
+Mulching: Use mulch to keep the soil moist and to reduce weeds.

 Regular Inspection: Check plants regularly for pests and diseases.